Chandan Yatra

 The subsequent phase, Bhitara Chandana, unfolds inside the main temple premises and lasts for another 21 days.
 During this period, the focus shifts to a more intimate celebration.
 The idols are placed in brass pots filled with water scented with sandalwood, which are arranged on a special platform called Jalakrida Mandapa, or the water play platform.

 This platform holds significance as it symbolizes the setting for the wedding of Krishna with Rukmini during this phase of the festival.
-Devotees participate in rituals and prayers within the temple, offering their reverence to the deities amidst a serene atmosphere filled with the fragrance of sandalwood.
+Devotees participate in rituals and prayers within the temple, offering their reverence to the deities.

-Chandan Yatra is a rich cultural heritage and religious fervor of Odisha.
+Chandan Yatra is a rich cultural heritage and religious festival of Odisha.
 Through its two distinct phases, Bahara Chandana and Bhitara Chandana, the festival not only celebrates spirituality but also showcases the vibrant traditions and rituals associated with the worship of deities.
-As devotees come together to partake in the festivities, Chandan Yatra serves as a unifying force, fostering a sense of community and devotion among all participants.

 References: